ptc2ug/ptc2ug.github.io/members.md

 <small>Education: B.S., Chemical Engineering, University of Buffalo, (2003); Ph.D., University of Michigan (2009)</small>

-<small>Chris Iacovella's [web page](https://my.vanderbilt.edu/iacovella/ "web page")  and Vanderbilt University [profile.](https://engineering.vanderbilt.edu/bio/christopher-iacovella "profile.")
-Chris works with graduate students and postdoctoral fellows on multiple projects, including: nanoscale lubrication, modeling of polymer films, examination of lipid membranes, development of methods for coarse-grained model optimization, and development of [MoSDeF.](https://mosdef.org "MoSDeF.")</small>
+<small>Chris Iacovella's [web page](https://my.vanderbilt.edu/iacovella/ "web page")  and Vanderbilt University [profile](https://engineering.vanderbilt.edu/bio/christopher-iacovella "profile") can be viewed by following the links.
+Chris works with graduate students and postdoctoral fellows in the Cummings and Clare M<sup>c</sup>Cabe groups on multiple projects, including: nanoscale lubrication, modeling of polymer films, examination of lipid membranes, development of methods for coarse-grained model optimization, and development of [MoSDeF.](https://mosdef.org "MoSDeF.")</small>

 <small> </small>

 ### Postdoctoral Researchers

-{% include figure.html image="/assets/current/wei_zhao.png" position="left" caption="Wei Zhao" width="200" %}
-<small>Wei is performing research on systems relevant to capacitive energy storage devices.</small>

-<small>Education: B.S., Thermal Engineering, Huazhong University of Science and Technology, (2014); M.S.
-Power Engineering, Huazhong University of Science and Technology, (2016); Ph.D., Thermal Engineering, Huazhong University of Science and Technology, (2019) </small>
+No current postdoctoral researchers in the group.
+However, we are hiring several, so come back to this page for more information in late 2022.
 <small> </small>

 ### Graduate Students